Germany at a Glance

 Finding a Place to Live

-We recommend you to seek the help of a real estate agent if you are not yet fluent in the German language.
-Rental agreements may sometimes be quite difficult to understand, and you may end up paying hidden costs.
-However, keep in mind that real estate agents are also quite expensive, usually requesting at least two months’ rent in payment for their services.
+When you begin your life in Germany, we recommend you to seek the help of a real estate agent if you are not yet fluent in the German language.
+Rental agreements may sometimes be difficult to understand, and you may end up paying hidden costs.
+However, keep in mind that real estate agents are also relatively expensive, usually requesting about two months’ rent in payment for their services.

-You should be aware that apartments and houses in Germany do not necessarily include light fixtures, kitchen, or bath furnishings.
+Living in Germany, you should be aware that housing in Germany does not necessarily include light fixtures, kitchen, or bath furnishings.
 It is not customary for a German apartment to be rented out with a kitchen sink, cabinets, stove, etc.

 You can find a used kitchen for a small fee in the classifieds of the local newspaper or buy the furnishings from the previous owner.
 Refrigerators, dishwashers, washing machines, and dryers are seldom included.
 Some apartment buildings have laundry rooms in the basement to use for a small fee.

-Most German apartment houses also have a house-cleaning schedule.
+Most apartment buildings also have a house-cleaning schedule.
 Each unit in the building has a different chore each week: mopping the stairwell, sweeping the walkway, moving the trash bins out onto the street, etc. This is usually stated in your rental agreement, but be sure to ask your landlord.

 For more information on renting an apartment, buying property, utilities, household goods and much more, please see our housing and accommodation in Germany section.